Central Queen's Funeral Home

 * indicates Mandatory Field

-Flowers are gratefully declined.
-If so desired, memorial donations made to the Heart and Stroke Foundation, or the QEH Foundation would be appreciated.
+If so desired, memorial donations in George’s memory may be made to the Heart and Stroke Foundation or a charity of your choice.

 Online Condolences